 Western Australia is also going to benefit from Sapphire’s longer stay in Australia, as a dozen or so cruises are scheduled for the WA coast from around May.
 Sand Gropers (our nickname for those who reside in the west) will be able to enjoy winter cruising too, which has never been offered there, as one of Sapphire’s itineraries is the 17-night ‘Northern Explorer’ between Fremantle and Sydney that will call at Broome during the Broome Cup as well as Geraldton and Cairns.
 It’s scheduled to depart on August 20.

-The Queen Elizabeth circumnavigation, with calls at ports including Brisbane, Cairns, Darwin, Fremantle, Busselton and Kangaroo Island is starting at $1799 per person, twin-share, so that’s certainly a bargain if it happens.
-Sapphire Princess’s 17 day trip from Fremantle to Cairns (as detailed above) is $1999 for 17 nights – and that’s definitely worth checking out.
+Sapphire Princess’s 17 day trip from Fremantle to Cairns (as detailed above) is $1999 for 17 nights – was definitely worth checking out.
 Other lines are following suit.
-The best advice is to check cruise websites and even Facebook for the latest offerings fro cruises down the track.
+The best advice is to check cruise websites and even Facebook for the latest offerings from cruises down the track.

 There has been some good news.
 The cruise industry’s feel-good moment came when Royal Caribbean decided to reposition its ship Spectrum of the Seas from Shanghai to Sydney and offer free three-day cruises to the first responders and families who battled the flames during our shocker of a bushfire season.
 All guests would be accommodated in balcony or oceanview cabins and also be offered free alcoholic drinks during dinner meals – something not usually offered by Royal Caribbean.
 The third and final thank-you cruise headed out on Friday, March 13.